MOTIVA — Work Motivation Profile · BD SELECT

 The engine, the leak, and how to manage both

-Sara Mansour runs on an autonomy-purpose engine with high absolute intensity (Work Drive 7.8/10).
-The Drive vs Reality analysis turns this from a portrait into a diagnosis: her engagement today survives on Impact (drive 7.5 / reality 7) while her dominant driver, Autonomy (8.3), is fed at only 3/10 — a red engagement gap that her near-zero Stability need (1.2) makes acutely dangerous: nothing anchors her while the main need is starved.
-The levers that work are autonomy, meaning and stretch; the levers that fail are money, status and security.
+Sara Mansour is driven mainly by autonomy and meaning, with high overall energy (Work Drive 7.8/10).
+The scores also show a clear risk. {P1} engagement today rests on Impact (drive 7.5, reality 7). {P1} strongest driver, Autonomy (8.3), gets only 3/10 from the role.
+This is a red engagement gap. {P1} very low Stability need (1.2) makes the risk worse.
+Nothing else holds {O} in place while {P} main need goes unmet.
+The levers that work are autonomy, meaning and challenge.
+The levers that fail are money, status and security.
 Address the red gap first — everything else in this profile is healthy.

 How to Motivate

-• Set the outcome, let her design the route — review results, not methods.
+• Set the outcome, let {O} design the route — review results, not methods.

 • Connect every project to its real-world impact explicitly.